All you need to know about worming your horse

 We often talk about worming your horse.
 But what is deworming?

-The deworming is the administration of a dewormer, medicated treatment which kills intestinal worms, to the horse.
-This product, prescribed by a veterinarian, prevents the animal from being contaminated by various parasites.
-In addition, it also limits their overgrowth in the environment.
+The deworming is the administration of a deworming agent, which kills intestinal worms that kills intestinal worms.
+This product, prescribed by a veterinarianprevents contamination of the animal by various parasites.
+It also limits their proliferation in the environment.
 Deworming your horse is therefore very important.
 But how often?
 Against which parasites?
-Which deworming method should be used?
+Which worming method should be used?
 We answer all these questions to make you a worming specialist.

 Which parasites are treated by deworming?

-There are three groups of parasites treated by deworming :
+There are three three groups of parasites treated by deworming:

-• The roundworms or nematodes are worms that look like long threads with a cylindrical body.
-Among them, we can mention the small and large strongyles which live in the large intestine, and the pinworms.
-We can also mention the roundworms which are parasites of the small intestine and are particularly frequent in foals.
+• The roundworms or nematodes These are worms that look like long threads with cylindrical bodies.
+They include small and large strongyles which live in the large intestine, and the pinworms.
+There are also roundwormsparasites of the small intestine, particularly common in foals.

-• The flatworms or cestodes: These worms have a flattened body and are made up of segments.
+• The flatworms or cestodes These worms have a flattened, segmented body.
 The tapeworms belong to this category of worms.
 These worms are particularly common in horses.
-In the long term, they can cause colic.
+Over the long term, they can cause colic.

 • The gastropod larvae larvae: these are fly eggs ingested by the horse.
 They become larvae and settle in the horse's stomach.
 Then eliminated in the dungthey transform into flies.
 These then lay eggs in the horse's hair, which it will then ingest again.